Daniel Jones Player Prop Bets for NFL Week 11 | New York vs. Tampa Bay 11/22/2021

 Matchup vs. Tampa Bay

-- In two matchups against the Buccaneers, Jones averaged 296 passing yards per game, 52.5 yards higher than his over/under for Monday.
+- In two matchups against the Buccaneers, Jones averaged 296 passing yards per game, 52.5 yards above his over/under in Monday's game.

-- Jones threw multiple TDs in both of those contests against the Buccaneers.
+- Jones had multiple touchdown passes in both of those games against the Buccaneers.

-- The 267.9 passing yards the Buccaneers give up per game makes them the NFL's 21st-ranked pass defense this season.
+- This week Jones will face the NFL's 21st-ranked pass defense (267.9 yards allowed per game).

-- At 1.9 passing TDs conceded per game, the Buccaneers defense is ranked 24th in the NFL.

 Recent Performances